-8. Nowadays the way many people interact with each other has changed because of technology.
-In what ways has technology affected the types of relationships that people make?
-Has this been a positive or negative development?
+8. Nowadays the way many people interact with each other has changed because of technology. technology relationships what wavs has affected the that make?
+In types of people Has this been a positive or negative development?

 You should spend about 20 minutes on Questions 14-26 which are based on Reading Passage 2 below.